Metropolitan Police Department of the District of Columbia: 20th century

 On September 20, 1974, Officer Gail A. Cobb was shot and killed, becoming the first female U.S. police officer to be shot and killed while patrolling in the line of duty.
 While on foot patrol, Cobb was tipped off that a suspected bank robber had just fled into a nearby garage.
 She located the man and instructed him to place his hands on the wall.
 As she radioed for assistance, the suspect spun around and fired a single shot at point-blank range.
 The bullet went through her wrist and her police radio and then struck in the chest, killing her.

 Officers of the MPD were also present at the assassination attempt of President Ronald Reagan during which one officer, Thomas Delahanty, was shot.
 In the late 1980s and early 1990s Washington was hit by the crack epidemic and the homicide rates soared.
 The district soon became known as the "murder capital" of the nation.

 During the 1991 Washington, D.C. riot, the MPD contended with three days of violence by rioters, mostly in the Mt.
 Pleasant neighborhood, who were upset in the aftermath of a controversial police shooting which exacerbated strained relationships between the city's Hispanic population and the MPD.
 The riot was dispersed after a curfew was initiated and over 1,000 riot police descended on the area to enforce the peace.

+In 1999, recently appointed Chief of Police Charles H. Ramsey partnered with the Washington DC Regional Office of the Anti-Defamation League and the United States Holocaust Memorial Museum to create a new training program that used the lessons of the Holocaust to help officers better understand their roles in upholding the Constitution and protecting individual rights.
+Since then, more than 140,000 federal, state and local law enforcement officers have gone through the "Law Enforcement and Society" training.

 In 2000, MPD detective Johnny St. Valentine Brown, assigned to the narcotics division, was convicted of perjury after lying about having a degree from Howard University's School of Pharmacy.
 In the wake of his conviction, many drug offenders with cases involving Brown were retried.
 In 2001, Brown was charged with contempt after sending the sentencing judge forged letters of support in a bid to gain leniency in his sentencing.